dvirg/auctions/README.md

-# Ascending-Price Mechanism for General Multi-Sided Markets
+# SBB Mechanisms for Multi-Sided Markets of Single Recipe of Integers

 The algorithms in this folder are explained in the papers

 > Dvir Gilor, Rica Gonen and Erel Segal-Halevi,
-> "scending-Price Mechanism for General Multi-Sided Markets",
+> "Strongly Budget Balanced Auctions for Multi-Sided Markets",
-> Proceedings of IJCAI 2021.
+> Proceedings of AIJ 2021.

 To run the examples from the paper, try one of the following.

-Ascending-Price auction on recipe-tree demo:

-    python ascending_auction_recipetree_demo.py

-Ascending-prices auction in experiments Section (6):
+Running all experiments described in experiments section (5):

-    python experiment_recpietree.py
+    python stock/experiment_comparing_all_with_all_recipes.py

-Example results can be found in the `results/` folder.
+Example results can be found in the `stock/results/` folder.